denten-books/plain-text/3-format.md

 pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 9].

-In the late 1960s, Susan Sontag similarly wrote about "the need for more attention to form in art."
+In making the argument for a kind of surface reading, Best and Marcus appeal to the kind of formal poetics advocated by Susan Sontag in the late 1960s.
+At the time, Sontag wrote about "the need for more attention to form in art."
 Interpretation can be liberating, she wrote, but it can also stifle creativity.
 It "depletes" the world in some way, placing the critic in a privileged and unnecessarily meddling position between reader and text.
 "If excessive stress on content provokes the arrogance of interpretation, more extended and more thorough descriptions of form would silence," she writes.
 "The best criticism, and it is uncommon, is of this sort that dissolves considerations of content into those of form" [@sontag_against_1966, 8-9].
 Marcus and Best remind the reader that Sontag's manifesto is not just an argument against interpretation, but also an "affective and ethical stance" [@best_surface_2009, 10].
 Strategies of "deep" interpretation carry with them also a claim to access, along with an imbalance of interpretive acumen.
-The critic claims to uncover what the lay reader does not and cannot see.
+The critic claims to uncover what the lay reader does not and cannot see without expert guidance.
 As an ethical stance, reading for external forms flattens the hierarchy between the lay reader and the professional interpreter.
 In this sense, Best, Marcus, and Sontag continue in the liberal Lutheran tradition of vernacular exegesis.
 All readers are priests at the surface.
 All readers are capable, the critics suggest, of forming their own interpretation.

-Where we started with a dichotomy, we arrive at a tripartite model of textuality in which form bridges matter and content.
-The history of Western aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more attention to form (as sensuous shape), or when Johanna Drucker asks her reader to consider the materiality of text, or when Sharon Marcus writes about reading for "what lies in plain sight."
-But the very words "matter," "form," and "content" often tangle in the conceptual confusion of texts that resist being pinned down to any single stratum of interpretation.
-I am trying to understand, for example, what Roland Barthes means by the distinction between "work" and "text" in his seminal essay on textuality.[^ln4-barthes] For Barthes, the work has something to do with paper, bookshelves, and, more generally, substance.
-By contrast, text is something "radically symbolic," something that moves across works, not bound to any specific matter.
-Barthes's "texts" sound like ideas, where his "works" sound like books.
-This usage stands in direct opposition to the tradition of textual criticism, where "source texts" stand for specific, materially-bound editions or manuscripts, and "works" for the collective unity of the artistic vision: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.

-Whereas Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its underlying material contexts.
-Much of her work reminds the reader that ideas cannot exist outside of their material form, that paper and typography are the formal medium for the production of meaning in language, and that even electronic, digital text formats have their material embodiment [@drucker_digital_2001; @drucker_graphical_2006; @drucker_letterpress_2008;
-@drucker_speclab_2009; @drucker_reading_2013].
-I am sympathetic to the message, but only in so far as it adds a dimension of materiality to a properly three-dimensional, multi-layered, thick description of text.

-A clarification of the terms and an understanding of form both as shape and formula allows us to perceive the history of textual technology as one of the gradual stratification between matter, form, and content.
-Textuality comes unglued.
-This allographic property of text---its ability to "peel" away, to change shape, and to dis-embed---is worthy of critical attention.
-I am not only against the theoretical move to batten textuality down, but I think of such attempts as practically and politically imprudent.
-The ephemerality of an electronic text represents the hard-won struggle on the part of writers, literary scholars, and software engineers to liberate ideas from their material and formal contexts.
-As an extreme example, imagine discourse that could never be separated from a specific medium.
-Communication would be difficult, if not impossible!
-Moreover, deeply seated values in favor of free speech and the unencumbered exchange of information depend on a loose coupling between ontological categories.
-Our abilities to remix, translate, remediate, recycle, transmit, transform, and transcend the ideas of others relies on their ephemeral nature.
-Ideas deposited in ossified matter, in fixed shapes, do not travel well.
-And there are plenty of "actors" that would like for culture to return to the time of singular thought, etched in monolithic tablets, whether made of stone or silicone.

-But, the loose coupling of content to its underlying strata of form and matter also comes at a cost.
-As surface phenomena, text hides the flows of power and control coursing beneath.
-For now, the text remains if not "at hand," then "at hand's length."
-But as books get smaller, "micrographic" writing moves closer to the optic nerve: first as wearable technology (watches, glasses, pins), then as ingestible particle (smart dust, nanobots), and finally as something coupled directly with the nervous system and inscribed into the neural network of the brain (as the ultimate hard- or rather wetware platform).
-The movement from afar to within logically completes the program of "intellect augmentation"---a program which begins not with Vannevar Bush, J.C.R.
-Licklider, and Douglas Engelbart (who used the term extensively), and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
-Reading "for meaning," in these not at all futuristic conditions,[^ln4-reading] involves turning hermeneutics into reverse engineering.

-Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
-In her now classic 1966 essay "Against Interpretation," Sontag posits transparency as the "highest, most liberating value in art and in criticism today."
-"Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag_against_1966, 9].
-Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
-To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
-Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

 Interpretation at the level of meaning and content for Sontag is an intellectual and ultimately reactionary activity.
 It aims to find "the maximum amount of content" within.
 It is reactionary because it serves only to multiply the available "levels of analysis."
 In explicating the work of art, the critic essentially creates alternative and diverging copies of the original.
-Each layer of critics adds to the content of the work.
+Each layer of criticism adds to the content of the work.
 In Sontag's words, to "design" a work of art that can be experienced in this way, on multiple levels, might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
 By contrast, Sontag believes that her times are a period of creative abundance.
 "Think of the sheer multiplication of works of art available to all of us," she writes.
 Contemporary culture is based on "excess" and "material plenitude" which dull the senses.
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.